 Objects in motion, stay in motion.
 Physics 101 turns out Human 101 too.

 There is a strong urge to make things easier with age.
-It’s during such time I let my inner rebel shine and say, I don’t think I would be good at that.
+It’s during such time I let my inner rebel shine and shyly say, I wouldn’t be good at that.

 Being and staying fit is a centenarian candidate prerequisite.
 My mind automatically drifts to gym memberships and pay to play fitness but, the pandemic was a painful reminder that there are other ways.

-My default mode is introvert, but I turn on the charming extrovert for my Park Ranger persona.
+My default mode is introvert, but I turn on the charming extrovert for my park ranger persona.
 People seem to respond better to a happy, upbeat Ranger behind the desk.
-It turns out when I am happy people are more likely to reflect happiness.
+It turns out when I’m happy people are reflect happiness too.
 It helps that most visitors are on vacation and a bad day at the museum is still better than a good day at work.

 The centenarian candidates have active social lives.
 It starts with their neighbors and friends and trickles down to the organizations they support.
 They are out there talking and delighting their community.